AddisonFarley/Data-Analytics-and-Software-Development-Capstone/README.md

 A .env file is required in order for this script to run.

-Copy the below text, fill in the 'xxx' as applicable, and save in the root directory as .env:
+Copy the below text, fill in the "xxx" as applicable, and save in the root directory as .env:
 <br />
 KEY_PATH = "xxx"<br />
 API_KEY = "xxx"<br />